 It’s important to leave them in the centre of the room and not next to a wall, since walls have different temperatures.

 There must be no other construction activity in the room, because it will alter the temperature.
 For example, you’re doing a painting job and constantly keep the windows open.
 Then, the temperature will be different from what it usually is.

 The temperature of the room should be between 7 and 30 degrees Celsius (64 and 86 degrees Fahrenheit), while the floor should be around 15 degrees Celsius (59 degrees Fahrenheit).

 The humidity level should be between 25% and 70%.
 Use your hygrometer to figure out the humidity levels.

 On a last note: if you skip the acclimatisation phase, you might not be able to use your warranty.

 How to lay laminate flooring underlay

-Some people consider installing a laminate floor underlay as optional, but in fact, it’s pretty essential.
+Some people consider installing a floor underlay as optional and that’s one of the common mistakes when installing laminate.
+The reality is, underlay is essential.
 It provides a soft cushion under the boards, making the surface nicer to walk on.
 It also prolongs the life of your laminate boards, plus it gives additional soundproofing.
 Your downstairs neighbour will appreciate it.
 On a last note, it acts as an insulator, so it might even drive down your bills in the winter.

 You should know that there are different types of underlay, depending on what subfloor you have.
 But you definitely need to install one, especially under laminate boards that are going to be laid on the following surfaces: